Division of Student Affairs > Student Services > Emergency Protocols

 IMPORTANT: If you or someone you know has attempted suicide and needs immediate medical attention, or a suicide is imminent, please call 911 immediately.

-Students in crisis who need to be seen the same day can walk into either the Loop or Lincoln Park UCS office and be seen by an on-call crisis counselor.
-If possible, the student should call ahead and let UCS know that they are coming.
+Students in crisis who need to be seen the same day can walk into the Lincoln Park UCAPS (Student Center suite 350) office and be seen by a counselor.
+If possible, the student should call ahead at 773-325-CARE (2273), select option 2 and let UCAPS know that they are coming.
 The student should tell the receptionist that they are in crisis and need to see someone as soon as possible.

-Students not in immediate crisis should stop by the UCS office or call in advance to schedule an initial consultation appointment with a counselor.
-In addition to the UCS services, the Dean of Students Office (DOS) responds to student behavioral concerns, notifies the campus community of student deaths and reports other crisis situations.
+Students not in immediate crisis should stop by the UCAPS office in Lincoln Park or call in advance to schedule an initial consultation appointment with a counselor.
+In addition to the UCAPS services, the Dean of Students Office (DOS) responds to student behavioral concerns, notifies the campus community of student deaths and reports other crisis situations.

 After hours (after 5 p.m.
 Monday through Friday and on weekends), students facing or dealing with an urgent crisis should call 911 or DePaul University Public Safety: